DrLex0/quake-frogbots/README.md

    - fixed various bugs, for instance the tool would often crash after deleting a marker;
    - waypoint output format is now deterministic and mostly sorted in a sensible way.

-4. Added _precision jump mode_ for paths, with optional slowing down.
+4. Added _precision jump mode_ for paths.
 The ordinary ledge jump mode is too crude for certain jumps, bots would often jump around way too erratically.
 The new modes enable jumps where accuracy matters.
-I applied this for instance to the yellow armor zone of `e1m2`, it works really well.
+The bot will automatically retreat and do a run-up when necessary.
+The jump can also be combined with a new _slow path mode_ to reliably jump onto small ledges/steps.
+I applied this for instance to the yellow armor zone of `e1m2`.
    There are other new path modes and marker types that allow to better handle specific situations.

 5. Fixed the pretty much broken _rocket jump_ system.
 Bots will now rocket-jump much more often, and plan paths that include RJs, if of course the conditions for a RJ are satisfied.
-There is also a ‘slow’ RJ mode when accuracy is crucial.
+Next to the regular running RJ, there are also slower ‘mortar’ and ‘cannon’ RJ modes for when accuracy is crucial.

-6. Added _exclusive paths_ that allow to make the bot do seemingly smart things by being forced to follow a specific path after touching specific markers, or depending on whether a door is open.
+6. Added _exclusive paths_ that allow to make the bot do seemingly smart things by selectively ignoring markers depending on chosen paths, or depending on whether a door is open.
+This has allowed to upgrade some previously crippled maps to feature-complete waypoints.

 7. Greatly improved **water navigation,** which was all over the place (despite being a _Frog_ bot, it was surprisingly bad at swimming).
 Bots are now more robust against less-than-ideally-placed underwater markers, and will no longer get stuck on the water surface for no good reason.

 8. Waypoints through **slime** areas can now be provided if the map has a biosuit and/or pentagram.
 In that case, the bot will avoid those paths until it has picked up one of those items.
 It will desire to pick up the biosuit when it desires to fetch an item from slime.
+Try `efdm13`.

 9. Improved _platform/lift handling,_ especially for button-activated lifts.
 Bots can wait for a platform to come down to avoid being squished, and can handle exits at multiple floors.